6.2 -Omics and System Biology: Transcriptomic Applications

 Prior to final statistical analysis, raw transcriptomic data are commonly evaluated for the presence of potential sample outliers.
 Outliers can result from experimental error, technical error/measurement error, and/or huge sources of variation in biology.
 For many analyses, it is beneficial to remove such outliers to enhance computational abilities to identify biologically meaningful signals across data.
 Here, we present two methods to check for the presence of sample outliers:

 1. Principal component analysis (PCA) can be used to identify potential outliers in a dataset through visualization of summary-level values illustrating reduced representations of the entire dataset.
-Note that a more detailed description of PCA is provided in Training Module 2.2.
+Note that a more detailed description of PCA is provided in TAME 2.0 Module 5.4 Unsupervised Machine Learning Part 1: K-Means & PCA.
 Here, PCA is run on the raw count data and further analyzed using scree plots, assessing principal components (PCs), and visualized using biplots displaying the first two principal components as a scatter plot.

 2. Hierarchical clustering is another approach that can be used to identify potential outliers.
 Hierarchical clustering aims to cluster data based on a similarity measure, defined by the function and/or specified by the user.
 There are several R packages and functions that will run hierarchical clustering, but it is often helpful visually to do this in conjuction with a heatmap.
-Here, we use the package pheatmap (introduced in Training Module 1.4) with hierarchical clustering across samples to identify potential outliers.
+Here, we use the package pheatmap (introduced in TAME 2.0 Module 5.5 Unsupervised Machine Learning Part 2: Additional Clustering Applications) with hierarchical clustering across samples to identify potential outliers.

 Let’s start by using PCA to identify potential outliers, while providing a visualization of potential sources of variation across the dataset.